 - To introduce students to the history and cultures of Spain and Latin America

-Six modules are on offer throughout the 2-year programme.
+Six modules are on offer throughout the 2-year course.
 Students must successfully complete 3 modules per year.

 Introduction to Beginners’ Spanish – written and spoken